 While VXXB’s liquidity is very good, there’s still an opportunity to be stupid.
 Don’t just put in a market order to buy or sell, use a limit order so that you control the price of

-It’s no mystery why VXXB’s trading volumes have been low—there’s been no need.
-When VXX goes away VXXB will effortlessly take up the liquidity load.
+It’s no mystery why VXXB’s trading volumes were low—there was no need.
+When VXX went away VXXB effortlessly took up the liquidity load.

 What About Options?

-VXX/VXXB options are an area that has already been impacted by the transition plan.
-Because VXX is going away the end of January 2019, it can’t have listed options with expirations beyond that.
-VXXB has option expirations listed out to June 2019 but in December 2018 volumes were light and bid/
+VXX/VXXB options were an area impacted by the transition.
+Because VXX was going away the end of January 2019, it couldn’t have listed options with expirations beyond that.
+VXXB has option expirations listed out to at least January 2021 but in December 2018 volumes were light and bid/ask spreads are wide.
+For example, in December 2018 the bid on March $70 strike calls was $4.70 and the

 Transition Plans for Longs

-If you do nothing you’ll be automatically cashed out using the Indicative Value (IV) closing price on January 29th.
+If you did nothing you were automatically cashed out using the Indicative Value (IV) closing price on January 29th$38.28.

 Transition Plans for Shorts

-If you’re short VXX and do nothing, I expect that your position will be called back by the owners before the 29th of January—at a price that you might not like, so I’d suggest being proactive.
+If you were short VXX and did nothing your position was called back by the owners before the 29th of January.
 I don’t know what the current borrow rate is, or even which brokers are supporting VXXB short sales, so some phone calls would be in order.
-VXXB’s assets are up to $160 million as of December 21st, 2018, so I would expect that the borrowing process is fully operational.

 VXZ and VXZB—Another Transition

 Until now I haven’t mentioned VXX’s sister product, VXZ.
-Instead of being tied to short term VIX futures, VXZ’s price is set by a rolling mix of 4th, 5th, 6th, and 7th-month VIX futures.
-VXZ is a much mellow performer than VXX on both the up and downsides and has never has been as popular (currently $45 million in assets).
-VXZ also matures on the 30th of January with VXZB standing by to take over.
+Instead of being tied to short term VIX futures, VXZ’s price was set by a rolling mix of 4th, 5th, 6th, and 7th-month VIX futures.
+VXZ is a much mellow performer than VXX on both the up and downsides and has never has been as popular (In December 2018 it had $45 million in assets).
+VXZ also matured on the 30th of January with VXZB standing by to take over.
+As was the case with VXX, a surprisingly large chunk of VXZ’s shares were allowed to go into cash ($43 million) instead of being transferred to VXZB.

 A Final Analysis of VXX

 - Yearly percentage gains/losses (years before 2009 are from my VXX simulation).
-In a recent interview with Saqub Ahmed from Reuters, I mentioned that in my simulated plus historical results, 2007 and 2008 were the only years in addition to 2018 where VXX had a calendar year gain.
-For more on that see the Reuters’ article.
+In an interview with Saqub Ahmed from Reuters, I mentioned that in my simulated plus historical results, 2007 and 2008 were the only years in addition to 2018 where VXX had a calendar year gain.
+For more on that see the Reuters article.

 - Average Compound Annual loss -40% / year